UKCloud/documentation/articles/openstack/ostack-how-triliovault.md

 A snapshot is the actual copy of the data backup stored in some storage designated as backup store or respository.
 A snapshot can also be defined as a state of a system at a particular point-in-time.
 TrilioVault provides its users with the ability to take full and incremental snapshots.
 A Full type snapshot takes a complete backup of all instances included in the workload independent of previous snapshots.
 In an Incremental type snapshot, TrilioVault takes backups of only data modified since the last snapshot.

 ### 2.6 Backup target
 Backup target is the storage repository where TrilioVault keeps its backup data.
-TrilioVault supports both NFS and Swift as a backup target.

 ### 2.7 Restore
 Restore operation recreates a selected snapshot.
 TrilioVault supports multiple restore options for user to choose from.